Shamkhal Sultan

 Shamkhal Sultan, was an important Kumyk noble of the second half of the 16th century in the Safavid Empire.

 Biography

 Family

-Shamkhal Sultan, alongside his sister Sultan-Agha Khanum, were from a prominent Dagestan origin Kumyk Shamkhal family from within the Safavid Empire.
-Sultan-Agha Khanum was married to king Tahmasp I, having one daughter known as Pari Khan Khanum, and a son known as Suleiman Mirza.
+Shamkhal Sultan, alongside his sister Sultan-Agha Khanum, was from a prominent Dagestan-origin Kumyk Shamkhal family from within the Safavid Empire.
+Sultan-Agha Khanum was married to king Tahmasp I, having a daughter known as Pari Khan Khanum, and a son known as Suleiman Mirza.

 Career

-Shamkhal Sultan appears prominently on the political scene during the same time as his niece, Pari Khan Khanum, who was born by his sister Sultan-Agha Khanum and king Tahmasp I. He participated actively in Pari Khan Khanum's political designs and acted for a time as her spokesman, and during their presence, the Safavid political sphere was dominated by ethnic Circassians, amongst the other factions that joined Shamkhal Sultan and his cousin.
-He was executed shortly afterward his niece's own assassination in 1578.
+Shamkhal Sultan appears prominently on the political scene at the same time as his niece, Pari Khan Khanum, who was the daughter of his sister Sultan-Agha Khanum and king Tahmasp I. He participated actively in Pari Khan Khanum's political designs and acted for a time as her spokesman, and during their presence, the Safavid political sphere was dominated by ethnic Circassians, amongst the other factions that joined Shamkhal Sultan and his cousin.
+He was executed shortly after his niece's own assassination in 1578.